Life on the Grand Portage

 "The Ojibwe called this a three sisters garden — squash, bean and corn," she said.
 "The corn grows up, the pole beans grow up around the cornstalks and the squash leaves cover the ground from the baking sun," she said.

 In the warehouse, Jim Alling showed us a North West Co. invoice from April 27, 1797, listing the precise contents of one 36-foot-long Montreal canoe: 8,100 pounds, including 5,400 pounds of cargo and 2,700 pounds of men, paddles, tools, rum and beef.

 © Beth Gauper

 In Grand Portage State Park, High Falls flows furiously year-round.

 "They were fanatics about record-keeping," he said.
 "They used them for forecasting the future, to know what to order — if the Cree wanted wool blankets, for example, you had to get them from London."

 It wasn't a cooking day in the kitchen, where the descendants of the original Ojibwe fishermen bring in herring twice a week for interpreters to cook, along with bread and such seasonal dishes as rhubarb pie.

-Instead, interpreter Karl Koster showed us a bowl of pemmican, a mixture of suet and buffalo meat that's pounded and dried
+Instead, interpreter Karl Koster showed us a bowl of pemmican, a mixture of suet and buffalo meat that's pounded and dried for easy transport.

 It was so important, he said, there were "pemmican wars" between North West Co. and its chief rival, the Hudson's Bay Co.